Azure Site Recovery: frequently asked questions (FAQ)

-This article includes frequently asked questions about Azure Site Recovery.
-If you have questions after reading this article, post them on the Azure Recovery Services Forum.
+This article summarizes frequently asked questions about Azure Site Recovery.

 What does Site Recovery do?